Trump remains dominant force in GOP following acquittal

 Gallup reported last month that Trump’s approval among self-described Republicans stood at 82%.
 And more recently, Monmouth University found that 72% of Republicans continue to believe Trump’s false claims that President Joe Biden won the November election only because of widespread voter fraud.

-Lest their be any doubt about Trump’s strength, House Republicans voted overwhelmingly last week to defend diehard Trump loyalist, Rep. Majorie Taylor Greene, R-Ga., even after evidence surfaced that she had repeatedly embraced violence, bigotry and conspiracy theories on social media.
+Lest their be any doubt about Trump’s strength, House Republicans voted overwhelmingly last week to defend a diehard Trump loyalist, Rep. Marjorie Taylor Greene, R-Ga., even after evidence surfaced that she had repeatedly embraced violence, bigotry and conspiracy theories on social media.

 Just days after House Minority Leader Kevin McCarthy called Trump responsible for the violent attack, McCarthy reversed himself and made a personal visit to Trump’s Florida estate to ensure there was no lingering animosity.

-Note: This story has been corrected by deleting a reference to President Andrew Johnson’s impeachment in 1868 as drawing the most support of members of his own party.
-No members of Johnson’s party, the Democrats, voted for his removal.